 Setup a Page to Show the QR Code and Link

-Final step is to pull the above short link, and the QR code together on a simple page that you can print out and have available to show customers.
+The final step is to pull the above short link, and the QR code together on a simple page that you can print out and have available to show customers.

-Just drop it into a Word document is fine, maybe add a little explanation on how to use it, and perhaps laminate the print out so you can keep it clean easily.
+Just drop it into a Word document is fine, maybe add a little explanation on how to use it, and perhaps laminate the printout so you can keep it clean easily.

 Once you have that setup, give it a test run and make sure your staff know how it works so they can direct customers.